alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 20-hiago - Script that removes all letter C and c from a given input

 feat: 21-reverse - Script that reverse a given input

+feat: 22-users_and_homes - Script that displays all users and their home directories sorted by users